 - Canada Emergency Response Benefit (CERB) – available to all Canadians who have stopped working due to COVID-19, whether they are EI-eligible or not.
 Up to $2,000/month for up to 4 months.
 There is a zero-income requirement.
 Not available to employees to quit their job voluntarily.
 Those who applied for EI benefits before March 15 will need to use all EI benefits before applying for CERB.
-Portal will be available in early April.
+Click here to apply.

 - Canada’s Regional Development Agencies – Support for businesses and organizations

 - Canada Emergency Business Account – A loan of up to $40,000.
 Repayment of the loan before Dec.31, 2022 will result in loan forgiveness of 25 percent (up to $10,000).
 Available to businesses with $20,000 – $1.5 million in total payroll in 2019.
 Small businesses and non-profit organizations should contact their financial institution to apply.